How does a lease-option work?

 Why is your system so effective?

-We have been improving our processes, increasing our network of agents and continually add prospective tenant/buyers since 2006.
-With over 4,500 emails, we have marketing down to a science.
+We have over 4,500 tenant/buyers who want a rent to own.
+By increasing our network of agents and continually add prospective tenant/buyers (since 2006).
+We have marketing down to a science.
 It is also not unusual for a competitor that we trust to call you and negotiate a deal.

 Can I stop using your services at any time?